About this day

 Dr Michael Meeuwis is Assistant Professor of English at the University of Warwick.
 His research interests include nineteenth-century British literature, Romantic and Victorian poetry and nineteenth-century drama and performance studies.

-Gender, rank and status: Chaucer and Webster James Knowles, Brunel University
+Gender, rank and status: Chaucer and Webster James Knowles, Royal Holloway, University of London